jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

-Actually, the objects symbols I’ve introduced before *are* the object representation of procedures.
-They are representations of procedures that return objects.
+Actually, the objects symbols I’ve introduced before *are* the object representation of commands.
+They are representations of commands that return objects.

-Here you see that you have multiple representations of something: you can see the system as a bunch of procedures or you can see it as a bunch of objects, but it’s still the same system.
+Here you see that you have multiple representations of something: you can see the system as a bunch of commands or you can see it as a bunch of objects, but it’s still the same system.

 If you regard something a property, which you often might, the primary representation of it is its object representation.
-If you regard something a method or if the procedure doesn’t return a value, then its primary representation is the procedure representation.
+If you regard something a method or if the command doesn’t return a value, then its primary representation is the command representation.

-Conversely, a procedure can apart from it’s usual representation, be represented as the object that it returns.
+Conversely, a command can apart from it’s usual representation, be represented as the object that it returns.
-- \> 2009-06-28: Then you might just make it an object symbol and implement the object get system procedure.
+- \> 2009-06-28: Then you might just make it an object symbol and implement the object get system command.

 #### Object = Collection?